Sayyida Zumurrud Khatun

-Sayyida Zumurrud Khatun (السيدة زمرد خاتون ,died 1203) also known as Umm al-Nasir (أم الناصر) was the mother of Abbasid caliph al-Nasir.
+Sayyida Zumurrud Khatun (السيدة زمرد خاتون, died 1203) also known as Umm al-Nasir (أم الناصر) was the mother of Abbasid caliph al-Nasir.

 Biography

 Zumurrud Khatun was one of Caliph al-Mustadi's concubines in the Abbasid harem.
-She was a Turkish, and was the mother of the future caliph al-Nasir.
+She was a Turkic, and was the mother of the future caliph al-Nasir.

-By most accounts, Zumurrud Khatun is identified as a formerly-enslaved Turkish woman who became a prominent noblewoman during the later Abbasid Caliphate.
+By most accounts, Zumurrud Khatun is identified as a formerly-enslaved Turkic woman who became a prominent noblewoman during the later Abbasid Caliphate.
 She rose to this position through marriage to Caliph al-Mustadi.
 Zumurrud Khatun is also remembered as the mother of Caliph al-Nasir.
 She is described as being a pious woman and an active patroness of architecture and public works.

 Her legacy as patroness was due to her restoration of public infrastructure and for building educational and funerary buildings.
 The Mosque and Mausoleum of Zumurrud Khatun were created at the commission of al-Nasir and his mother before her death in 1202.
 After her death, she was laid to rest in the mausoleum following a funeral procession.